Florida homestead exemption: rules and requirements

 In addition, there are state income tax principles that require some people to live in Florida more than 180 days per year to avoid income taxation in another state.
 Florida homestead law does not have a minimum amount of time as an annual residency requirement.

-A person must hold legal title to the property or have a beneficial interest to qualify for the Florida homestead exemption.
+A person must hold legal title to the property to qualify for the Florida homestead protection.
 Title can be held in your personal name or in the name of your revocable living trust.

 A property that is owned by an LLC, corporation, irrevocable trust, or other legal entity cannot qualify for the Florida homestead exemption.
 This is true even if you are the sole owner of the company.